Go Back

 Manual Testing Methods

-• Test with screen readers like NVDA, JAWS, or VoiceOver
+Screen reader testing involves testing with screen readers like NVDA, JAWS, or VoiceOver and confirming focus announcements match the visual focus position.

 Automated Testing Approaches

-• Browser developer tools to examine the DOM structure
+DOM order visualization uses browser developer tools to examine the DOM structure and extensions that visualize tab order sequence.

 Tab Order in Complex Interfaces